davepinch/pinchy.cc/content/topics/places/valleys/cougar-canyon/cougar-canyon.md

 ---
 title: "Cougar Canyon"
+canyon from a dry tributary of: Naches River
 description: A canyon north of the confluence of the Tieton and Naches Rivers in Yakima County, Washington gnis feature: "https://edits.nationalmap.gov/apps/gaz-domestic/public/summary/1518149"
 openstreetmap: "https://www.openstreetmap.org/way/1170437420"